jordanbyron/alarm_decoder/README.md

 - `zone_number`: This number specifies which zone is affected by the message
 - `zone_name`: Optional human friendly name for the zone_number.
 See the Configuration section above for more details.
+- `panic`: Indicates if the alarm is a panic (Guessed from the reported zone 99)

 For additional information see the official protocol docs: